mathhhys/softcodes-vs-code/docs/docs/features/quick-actions.md

 By default, Quick Actions include a single predefined action:

-- `Continue`: This action allows you to perform a quick edit on the selected class or function.
+- `Softcodes`: This action allows you to perform a quick edit on the selected class or function.

 ## How to disable Quick Actions

 Quick Actions are enabled by default _for pre-release versions of Contine_.

-To disable Quick Actions, open the settings menu (`⌘ + ,`), search for `"continue.enableQuickActions"`, and toggle the checkbox to disable.
+To disable Quick Actions, open the settings menu (`⌘ + ,`), search for `"softcodes.enableQuickActions"`, and toggle the checkbox to disable.

 ## Custom Quick Actions

 Custom Quick Actions allow you to tailor functionality to your specific needs, extending beyond the default actions.
-You can easily configure these custom actions in your `~/.continue/config.json` file.
+You can easily configure these custom actions in your `~/.softcodes/config.json` file.

 :::info
 [View the Configuration Options reference](../reference/config) for specific schema details.